Otto Fetting

-Otto Fetting and the Hedrickites
+Early life

 Otto Fetting was born in Casco, Michigan.
 Eventually making his home in nearby Port Huron, Michigan, he was baptised into the Reorganized Church of Jesus Christ of Latter Day Saints on February 9, 1891, and ordained to its priesthood in 1899.

+Fetting married Jennette Maria "Jennie" Mills (1874 - 1969) on January 30, 1893 in Applegate, Michigan, with whom he had one son, Roy Earl Fetting (1896 - 1971).

 In 1925, dismayed by the "Supreme Directional Control" controversy within the RLDS church, Fetting switched his allegiance to the Temple Lot organization.
 At the time, this did not require rebaptism or reordination, as each group accepted the priesthood and sacraments of the other.
 In the spring of 1926, he was among seven men ordained to be Apostles in the Church of Christ.

 Visitation by John the Baptist

-On February 4, 1927, Otto Fetting claimed that he had been visited by John the Baptist, who delivered a message for him to give to the Hedrickite organization.
+On February 4, 1927, Fetting claimed that he had been visited by John the Baptist, who delivered a message for him to give to the Hedrickite organization.
 This message commanded construction of the long-awaited Temple in Independence, Missouri, first foretold by Latter Day Saint founder Joseph Smith in 1831.
 The Temple Lot church had a long history of direction via revelation and angel visits, and thus was originally receptive to these alleged visits of the Biblical prophet, publishing Fetting's messages in their monthly periodical Zion's Advocate.
 They also began work on the temple with a groundbreaking ceremony held on April 6, 1929.
 According to Fetting, the Hedrickites were given seven years to complete the structure.

 Fetting's "visitor" revealed various architectural details for the building, and specifically directed surveyors to move their markers ten feet to the east of where they had originally been placed.
 The angel also revealed the location of two of Joseph Smith's original marker stones, which Smith had buried ninety-eight years before to indicate the location for his planned temple.
 He also indicated that the "Articles of Faith and Practice" of the Temple Lot church were correct, and should not be changed from their original form.
 On other occasions, the messenger indicated particular men to be ordained within the organization, including to its Quorum of Twelve Apostles.